|Nutrition Facts (per serving)|

 Bourbon gets dressed up in the simple Gold Rush cocktail.
 It's a fun and snappy way to enjoy your favorite whiskey, and there are two accepted recipes you can use to make it.

 In both Gold Rush cocktails, bourbon is paired with lemon juice.
-For the snappier of the two drinks, a ginger liqueur such as Domaine de Canton is used and it actually dominates the drink, outpouring the whiskey.
+For the snappier of the two drinks, a ginger liqueur is used and it actually dominates the drink, outpouring the whiskey.
 In the other variation, things are a bit sweeter as a homemade honey syrup replaces the liqueur.

 Either Gold Rush cocktail is a fine drink and they offer the perfect canvas for exploring new and familiar bourbons.